 4. Hair must be properly cut and combed if long enough but must not be left shabby.
 Growing of beard is not allowed.

-5. Bathroom slippers must not be worn outside the halls of residence.
+5. Bathroom slippers must not be worn outside halls of residences.

 6. Jeans that are threadbare or torn must not be worn.

-7. Use of any form of female ornaments like ear rings, neck lace, bangles, and bracelets are prohibited.
+7. Use of any form of female ornaments like ear rings, neck laces, bangles and bracelets are prohibited.

 8. Native attires that conform to the above standards are allowed.